scarktt/nvim/.github/README.md

 <summary><b>3.
 Run neovim and wait until the plugin installation ends</b></summary>

+Before start neovim it is necessary to remove any previous package.

 - Windows

 > ℹ️ For a cleanner plugins installation you can remove all the files located in ~\AppData\Local\nvim-data

+- Linux

+> ️ℹ️ You have to remove your current plugins located in ~/.local/share/nvim/

 <br>